-Neighbors Helping Neighbors volunteers provide caregiving support to our neighbors in need in the Greater Mercer County area.
+Neighbors Helping Neighbors program volunteers provide caregiving support to our neighbors in need in the Greater Mercer County area.
 Interfaith Caregivers, in cooperation with local churches and congregations, recruits, trains and manages volunteer caregivers.
-We carefully match volunteers with homebound seniors and adults with disabilities who need help with daily tasks.
+We carefully match volunteers with homebound seniors and residents with disabilities who need help with daily tasks.
 Our volunteers provide non-medical services that enable seniors and adults with disabilities to remain living safely, independently and with dignity in their own homes.

 Services Provided by Neighbors Helping Neighbors Volunteers

 All services are provided free-of-charge for homebound elderly and disabled neighbors

 Volunteers, using their own vehicles, give elderly and adults with disabilities rides to medical appointments or social activities.

 Volunteers either shop for care receivers, deliver food or household supplies, or when possible take them to the supermarket, store, or pharmacy.

 Volunteers offer true companionship, helping to reduce feelings of loneliness and isolation for care receivers who may not have family support or assistance.